 .
 For a more economical option, there is always Kati Kati

-Serengeti: the Western Corridor and Grumeti (May through to mid July)
+Serengeti Safaris - The Western Corridor and Grumeti (May through to mid July)

 The Western Corridor follows the path of the Grumeti River up towards Lake Victoria.
 This region provides superb wildlife action in May and June, when the migrating herds cross the crocodile-infested waters of the Grumeti.
 Although the Grumeti water is shallow, at this point camps such as &Beyond's Grumeti River Camp